 The school operates a five period day with 60 minutes for each period.
 The school hours are from 8.40am to 3.10pm.
-There is a split lunch break with year 7 on lunch between 12.20pm and 1.00pm, and the rest of the school on lunch between 1.25pm and 2.05pm.
+There is a lunch break between 1.25pm and 2.05pm.
 Many students are involved in a wide range of extra-curricular activities at lunchtime and after school.
-Students receive at least 25 hours of teaching per week.
+Students receive 25 hours of teaching per week.